Sharpen your messageWe are not content writers…

-However, we would like to give you some advice on how to write for the web.
-So that your efforts will return maximum visitor numbers.
+… but give you some advice on how to write for the web.

 The key to good placement on the search engines is writing keyword-rich copy.
 Writing with specific keywords isn’t different than ordinary copy writing – it’s all about the words you use.

 Choose up to 4 keywords people actually use, and repeat them throughout your copy.